 Crediting of Accounts.
 Pursuant to Section 2(B) above, if a member receives a wire into an account before the cut-off time, the Credit Union will consider that day to be the day of deposit.
 However, if a wire is received after the cut-off time or on a day the Credit Union is not open, the Credit Union will consider the deposit to have been made on the next business day that the Credit Union is open.

 Crediting of loan accounts.
-Pursuant to Section 1026.10 of Regulation Z, the Credit Union will credit a payment wired into an account to pay a loan on the date the payment is actually received, unless when a delay in crediting a payment does not result in a finance or other charge.
+Pursuant to Regulation Z, the Credit Union will credit a payment wired into an account to pay a loan on the date the payment is actually received, unless a delay in crediting the payment does not result in a finance or other charge.
 The Credit Union may also delay in crediting a payment (but must credit the payment within five days of receipt) when a member fails to follow specific requirements for making a payment that are outlined by the Credit Union on or with the periodic statement.

 If the Credit Union fails to credit a payment in time to avoid the imposition of a finance or other charge (such as a late payment charge), the Credit Union will adjust the member’s account during the next billing cycle to delete all finance and other charges that were improperly imposed.